rollup/plugins/packages/node-resolve/README.md

 Your plugin can use the `importee` information to map an original import to its resolved file in `node_modules`, in a plugin hook such as `resolveId`.

+The `resolved` object contains the resolved id, which is passed as the first parameter.
+It also has a property `moduleSideEffects`, which may contain the value from the npm `package.json` field `sideEffects` or `null`.

 ## Meta

 [CONTRIBUTING](/.github/CONTRIBUTING.md)